Hecate946/Neutra/README.md

 mute: Mute users for misbehaving.

-prune: Remove any type of content.
+purge: Remove any type of content.

 slowmode: Set the slowmode for a channel